10 customer engagement strategies to nurture fruitful relationships with your customers

 As a result, user activation sped up by 2.5 times!

 Triggered email campaigns are another great tool for strategic customer engagement.
 They’re suitable for onboarding in particular.
 We in Dashly use them all the time.
 Here’s an example 👇

-Tell customers about your product, its functions, and value.
+Tell customers about your product, its functions and value.
 Share some useful materials.
-Don’t forget to give a link back to your website!
+Don’t forget to link back to your website or social media!

 Nowadays, 88% of customers expect a company to have a self-service.
 So it has to be in your engagement strategy.
-Always leave visitors an opportunity to look for answers themselves.
+Always leave potential customers an opportunity to look for answers themselves.

-The best strategy for it is to launch an FAQ chatbot.
-LeadGen App, a company for lead generation, set up a virtual assistant on the “HelpCenter” page to increase engagement and offload support agents.
+Improve your customer experience by launching an FAQ chatbot.
+LeadGen App, a company for lead generation, set up a virtual assistant on the “HelpCenter” page to increase engagement and offload customer support agents.
 Here’s what it looks like:

 The chatbot quickly resolves simple queries and shares tutorials and videos.